bextla20/-Freshmen-data-regression/README.md

 For this study we have student's information for different ages.
 We have data with 8 columns.

-**GPA** - commonly used indicator of an individual's academic achievement in school.
+**GPA** - commonly used indicator of an individual's academic achievement in school and this is our terget.

 **Miles from Home** - Distance from home.